1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ---

 ## 12.7 LAN Options for the BSB-LPB-LAN Adapter
-Even though the wired LAN connection is definitely the best option for integrating BSB_LAN into your network, it could be necessary to create an alternative way of connection, because a full-range wired connection (bus cable or LAN cable) just isn't possible.
+Even though the wired LAN connection is definitely the best option for integrating BSB-LAN into your network, it could be necessary to create an alternative way of connection, because a full-range wired connection (bus cable or LAN cable) just isn't possible.
-Therefore some options will be mentioned in the following subchapters.

 ---

 ### 12.7.1 Usage of a PowerLAN / dLAN